-Note that since both $\rho(t)$ and $\ve{h}$ are Hermitian matrices, the elements of $\ve{\rho}$ are real.
-This crucial feature allows to easily determine the elements of $\ve{\rho}$ through phase kickback \cite{cleve1998quantum}.
+As we mentioned above, since both $\rho(t)$ and $\ve{h}$ are Hermitian matrices, the elements of $\ve{\rho}$ are real.
+This crucial feature significantly simplify the quantum tomography of the density matrix coefficients allowing to easily determine its elements through phase kickback \cite{cleve1998quantum} with only one auxiliary qbit.
 Using Eqs. \eqref{eq:evolh} and \eqref{eq:evolrho1} the evolution of the density matrix operator in the Schr\"odinger picture is expressed according to

 From the comparison of this result with Eq. \eqref{eq:evolrho1} it follows that the time-dependent density matrix may be cast in the shape of a vector as